pudjamansyurin/gen-core/README.md

 - [ ] Handle "different signal" trace properly (CAN, I2S, MIC_N&P)
 - [ ] The Power Trace should be wider to fix voltage drop
   - [ ] Trace between B+ to SIMCOM's VBAT at least 60mil
+  - [ ] Also trace for HMI1 & HMI2 Power Control
 - [ ] CAN Module:
   - [ ] Give Resistor 120 Ohm between CAN_H and CAN_L (optional, just give the space)
   - [ ] Add MOSFET power control and the GPIO pins